Pacing your story feature

 Like a beautiful symphony, sometimes you want a slower pace.
 Too many blaring horns and beating drums can set your reader’s teeth on edge.
 The violins and clarinets are needed to create harmony.

-Too much action and verbal conflict (fast passed tension) in your story, can be exhausting to your reader.
+Too much action and verbal conflict (fast-passed tension) in your story can exhaust your reader.

 A romantic interlude or a description of nature should flow more leisurely from your fingers.
 Use longer sentences and softer words.
 Let your wording be more poetic.

-Slower paced scenes are your opportunity to dig deeper into your character’s thoughts and motivations.
-Diving into your point of view character’s mind will contribute to developing a fully fleshed out character.
+Slower-paced scenes are your opportunity to dig deeper into your character’s thoughts and motivations.
+Diving into your point of view, the character’s mind will contribute to developing a fully fleshed-out character.

 Take the opportunity to reveal motivation and provide understanding.
-This will give your reader the since of empathy needed to connect to your characters.
-Be sure to show your reader the thought process that leads to your character’s decisions.
+This will give your reader the empathy needed to connect to your characters.
+Be sure to show your reader the thought process that leads to your characters’ decisions.

 A great plot means nothing if your reader doesn’t understand or care about your character.